Looking for a bed that works hard so you can sleep even harder?

 Our Titan and WinkBed Plus comparison will compare and contrast two durable, heavy-duty mattresses and help you choose between the hybrid that’s best for you.

-Owned by Brooklyn Bedding, Titan is brand dedicated specifically to creating a product that caters to plus-sized sleepers.
+Owned by Brooklyn Bedding, Titan is a brand dedicated specifically to creating a product that caters to plus-sized sleepers.
 WinkBed offers handmade products that keep quality and innovation in mind and were one of the first online mattress companies to present a product for sleepers over 300 pounds.

 Quick Comparison: Titan vs. WinkBed Plus